beavis07/serverless-slack-plugin/README.md

       "slack": {
         "token": "<YOUR SLACK CHAT BOT TOKEN>",
-        "channel": "<THE CHANNEL YOU WANT TO POST TO>", "endpoints": true, // All endpoint deployments and removals will result in a message being posted to the channel "functions": {
+        "channel": "<THE CHANNEL YOU WANT TO POST TO>", "endpoints": true, // All endpoint deployments and removals will result in a message "functions": {
           "deployed": true, // Function deployments will result in a message "removed": true // Function removals will result in a message